TimothyKidd-Data/CSAT-Capital-Risk-Model/README.md

-# Regional Claims Performance & Capital Risk Analysis
+# Regional Claims Exploratory Analysis for Chubb Insurance

 ## Executive Summary
 Using SQL, Excel, and Power BI, I cleaned the dataset, validated key trends, and built an interactive dashboard highlighting claim volume, hold time, reserves, and workload distribution.
 Customer Satisfaction (CSAT) scores were experiencing a measurable decline across regional networks, coinciding with millions of dollars in capital tied up in unresolved claim reserves.
 This project identifies the root cause of the operational friction and provides a data-driven recommendation to release trapped capital and improve the customer experience.